team-rocket-we-are-blasting-of-again/exam-final-product/README.md

 A video presentation can be found here:  [System presentation](https://www.youtube.com/watch?v=lLA2O8guRCU&ab_channel=Riisager)

-A link to our deployed Kubernetes cluster (is down during the holiday because of pricing :moneybag:): [Deployment](https://jplm.dk/) :cloud:
+A link to our deployed Kubernetes cluster: [Deployment](https://jplm.dk/) :cloud:
+(is down during the holiday because of pricing :moneybag:)

 ### Repositories
 The following is a list of all the current and future github repositories that was used to develop the MTOGO Food Delivery System.